Common Plant, Uncommon Benefits

 Ferns have an anti-inflammatory effect on the body – Because of their high levels of antioxidants and omega-3s, ferns help to regulate the body’s response to inflammation.

 Ferns contain no sodium and are full of retinol – Ferns are a naturally sodium free food and are believed to behave as an anti-hypertensive agent within the body.
-They additionally contain vitamin A – also known as retinol – which is important for the healthy development of the eyes, kidneys, and mucous membranes.
+They additionally contain vitamin A – also known as retinol – which is essential for the healthy development of the eyes, kidneys, and mucous membranes.
 As an added benefit, Vitamin A helps the body fight bacterial intrusions.

 Fiddleheads are common in temperate climates throughout the Northern Hemisphere.
-They range between one and 2 inches in diameter with bright green fronds that protrudes from the grounds and can grow to over 5 feet tall in the wild.
+They range between one and 2 inches in diameter with bright green fronds that protrude from the grounds and can grow to over 5 feet tall in the wild.
 Their vertical leaves are tapered from the bottom up making them resemble ostrich plumes.
 Fiddleheads release spores in the early spring from sporangia that developed in the fall.
 They tend to favor riverbanks and form dense colonies that are resistant to damage via floodwaters.
-The ostrich variety is classified as Matteuccia struthiopteris .
+The ostrich variety is classified as Matteuccia struthiopteris.

 Other fiddlehead varieties